motorcycle 101 guides

 Arkansas Motorcycle Laws: All You Need to Know in 2021

-If you are a motorcyclist living in Arkansas or someone planning a motorcycle road trip to Arkansas, it may be a good idea to brush up on your knowledge of the motorcycle laws specific to the state.
-Because rules of the road such as traffic lights, speed limits, and stop signs have become universal throughout the United States, it is sometimes easy to forget that these laws do not remain the same forever.
+If you are a motorcyclist living in Arkansas or someone planning a motorcycle road trip to Arkansas, it may be a good idea to brush up on your knowledge of the motorcycle laws specific to the state .
+Because rules of the road such as traffic lights, speed limits and stop signs have become universal throughout the United States, it is sometimes easy to forget that these laws do not remain the same forever.
 Keeping up with the changes made to the motorcycle laws will help you better navigate the road and ensure your safety.

 Even if you are confident in your riding skills, remember that motorcyclists have to be extra careful when on the road.
-Without a reinforced exterior like cars and trucks have, you are more susceptible to injury due to your body being exposed.
-One careless mistake may end with you thrown from your bike and sent to an emergency room.
+Without a reinforced exterior as cars and trucks have, you are more susceptible to injury due to your body being exposed.
+One careless mistake may end with you being thrown from your bike and sent to an emergency room.
 Plus, if you accidentally break a traffic law, you may end up getting pulled over by the police.
 Claiming that you had no idea about the rule and just made a mistake is not an acceptable excuse to an officer of the law.
 You could avoid unpleasant situations if the information about the motorcycle laws is already available in your head.

 This article will focus on Arkansas motorcycle laws as of 2021.
 You will review regulations that talk about the items you will need while riding such as your helmet, license, and safety features.
-You will also learn how you should behave when you are cruising so as to show courtesy to other drivers.
-By the end, you should have finished a refresher course that will make it easier to traverse across the state of Arkansas.
+You will also learn how you should behave when you are cruising to show courtesy to other drivers.
+By the end, you should have finished a refresher course that will make it easier to traverse the state of Arkansas.

-1. Helmet Laws In Arkansas:
+2. Helmet Laws In Arkansas

-It is recommended you wear a helmet at all times when you are on a ride.
+It is recommended that you wear a helmet at all times when you are on a ride.
 While body protection may seem useless if you crash at high speed, a helmet will keep your skull intact against most impacts.
-There are two types of motorcycle helmets that are approved by the DOT or the Department for Transportation.
+Two types of motorcycle helmets are approved by the DOT or the Department for Transportation.
 An open-face helmet has an opening at the front which exposes your face from the forehead to the chin.
 A full-face helmet covers your entire head with a small opening for your eyes.
 It includes a plastic or glass visor that can be flipped down to protect the exposed area.
 Both helmets allow you to keep your head from harm while giving you full peripheral vision so that you are aware of your surroundings.

 Even though it is safer to have a helmet on, motorcyclists who are 21-years old or older are not legally required to wear one in Arkansas.
 On the other hand, motorcyclists who are 16 to 20-years old are legally required to wear a helmet when riding.
 Both groups also need to be able to protect their faces with safety glasses, goggles, or face shields if their helmet does not have a visor.
 This rule applies to both riders and passengers as well.

-2. License Laws in Arkansas:
+3. License Laws in Arkansas

-• With Licensed Adult
+1. With Licensed Adult

-• Corrective Lens
+2. Corrective Lens

-• Mechanical Aid
+3. Mechanical Aid

-• Prosthetic Aid
+4. Prosthetic Aid

-• Automatic Transmission
+5. Automatic Transmission

-• Outside Mirror
+6. Outside Mirror

-• Daylight Driving Only
+7. Daylight Driving Only

-• Other
+8. Other

 Before you can get your license, you will need to pass both a written and practical exam.
 To be fully qualified to operate a motorcycle, you would need to provide proof of completing the learning courses or having previous experience practicing how to use a motorcycle-like vehicle.
 You would also need to submit any titles and registrations when filling out relevant documents related to your license.
 An example of a relevant document is your motorcycle insurance policy.
 In the event of injury to yourself or damage to your vehicle, you will need insurance to cover the necessary costs.
 When you complete all of these tasks, your certifications will be issued by the Arkansas police.
 After that, you should be ready to go.

-3. Noise Restriction Laws in Arkansas:
+4. Noise Restriction Laws in Arkansas

 Motorcycles are outfitted with a muffler to minimize the roar of the engine whenever a rider pulls the throttle.
 Depending on the area and the time of day, the loud sounds coming from your engine may be an inconvenience to the people around you.
 In Arkansas, it is required that your motorcycle be installed with a factory-made muffler or one of similar quality.
 It has to be able to keep engine noises to an acceptable volume and prevent excess smoke from pouring out.
 It is illegal to tamper, modify, or apply cutoffs to the exhaust region of your motorcycle as it could reduce the muffler’s effectiveness.

-4. Passenger Laws in Arkansas:
+5. Passenger Laws in Arkansas

 If you ever transport a passenger, you need to make sure your motorcycle has a passenger seat and footholds installed so that he or she can stay secure while in motion.
 A passenger is not allowed to hold onto you for support.
 You also cannot carry more than one passenger at a time as there would not be enough space to seat another person and your vehicle’s balance would be thrown off due to the extra weight.